Yayan Ruhian: Life and career

-After this performance, Yayan's likeness and the term gereget (used by his character) became a memetic image macro on the internet.
-In a 2014 interview, Yayan stated that he did not mind the memes, as the individuals posting them could not create such macros if they had not seen the film.
-The magazine Tempo reported in June 2012 that Yayan and Iko had gone to Hollywood to handle choreography for an American remake of the film.
+After this performance, Yayan Ruhian's likeness and the term gereget (used by his character) became a memetic image macro on the internet.
+In a 2014 interview, Yayan Ruhian stated that he did not mind the memes, as the individuals posting them could not create such macros if they had not seen the film.
+The magazine Tempo reported in June 2012 that Yayan Ruhian and Iko Uwais had gone to Hollywood to handle choreography for an American remake of the film.

-Evans' 2014 release, The Raid 2, cast Yayan as Prakoso, an assassin and confidant of mafia kingpin Bangun (Tio Pakusadewo).
-Recognising that Yayan had already been identified with Mad Dog, Evans emphasized that Prakoso was a new character: a failed father and husband, aged sixty, who is nevertheless a faithful employee.
+Gareth Evans' 2014 release, The Raid 2, cast Yayan Ruhian as Prakoso, an assassin and confidant of mafia kingpin Bangun (Tio Pakusadewo).
+Recognising that Yayan Ruhian had already been identified with Mad Dog, Gareth Evans emphasized that Prakoso was a new character: a failed father and husband, aged sixty, who is nevertheless a faithful employee.
 As with the earlier film, Yayan worked with Iko Uwais on choreography.
-Charlotte O'Sullivan of the London Evening Standard found Yayan's portrayal of Prakoso "sublime", writing that "when his body starts flying through the air, you feel as if you’re reading his life story".
+Charlotte O'Sullivan of the London Evening Standard found Yayan's portrayal of Prakoso "sublime", writing that "when his body starts flying through the air, you feel as if you're reading his life story".

-In mid-2014 it was announced that Yayan would appear in Takashi Miike's Yakuza Apocalypse: The Great War of the Underworld, playing alongside Hayato Ichihara.
+In mid-2014, it was announced that Yayan Ruhian would appear in Takashi Miike's Yakuza Apocalypse: The Great War of the Underworld, playing alongside Hayato Ichihara as Kyoken.
 In this film, penned by Yoshitaka Yamaguchi, a Yakuza member is caught in international intrigue after discovering that his boss is a vampire.